cmnemoi/eMush/README.md

 yarn serve
 ```

+Modify `.env` `VITE_APP_URL` value to `http://localhost:5173`

 - In folder `EternalTwin/`
 ```
-cp .etwin.toml.example .etwin.toml
+cp eternaltwin.toml eternaltwin.local.toml
 yarn install
 yarn etwin db create
 yarn etwin start
 ```

+Modify `eternaltwin.local.toml` `uri` value to `http://localhost:5173`

 ## Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Endpoints
-A swagger is available that list all the available endpoints and their specifications [Swagger](http://localhost:8080/swagger/)
+A swagger is available that list all the available endpoints and their specifications : [Swagger](http://localhost:8080/swagger/)

 To authenticate, at the moment, use the login endpoint and set the access_token returned in the swagger header to use the other endpoints